Wouldn’t it be great if you could add a new post to your WordPress website or blog, and the following would then happen … just from your post URL:

 A permalink is the permanent URL to your individual WordPress posts, categories and other taxonomies (a way to organize things together) like archives.

-A permalink is the web address that other people will use to link to articles or sections of your site or the links you send in an email pointing readers to posts on your site.
-Some people also call permalinks “pretty” URLs.
+A permalink is the URL that other people will use to link to articles or sections of your site or the links you send in an email pointing to a particular item of content on your blog.
+Permalinks are often called “pretty” URLs.

-Permalinks make the web address pointing to each post on your website permanent, hence a permalink.
+Permalinks make the URLs to each post on your blog permanent, hence a perma-link.

 Why Do You Need To Use Permalinks?

-Hopefully, you are probably aware by now that, WordPress is one of the best Content Management Systems you can use when it comes to SEO.
+Hopefully, by now you are probably aware that, WordPress is one of the best Content Management Systems available when it comes to publishing search optimized content.

-WordPress is not only great for SEO out of the box, but there are excellent SEO plugins you can install that can help to enhance its SEO aspect further.
+WordPress is not only well optimized right out of the box, but there are SEO plugins you can use that will help to fine tuned its SEO aspect further.

-If you focus on the SEO aspect of your site, then you cannot ignore the importance of your site’s URLs.
-Search engines like Google tend to pay special attention to the structure of a site’s URLs when indexing pages.
+If you focus on the SEO aspect of your site, then you cannot ignore the importance of your URLs.
+Google places considerable weight on the structure of your site’s URLs when indexing its content.

-Permalinks are used to turn links on your site into “prettier” and more “search engine friendly” URLs.
-Permalinks can also improve the aesthetics, usability, and forward-compatibility of your links.
+Permalinks are used to make the links on your site into memorable and more “search engine friendly” URLs.
+Permalinks also improve the usability, aesthetics, and forward-compatibility of your links.

-Now … let’s take a look at why you may need to configure your permalinks in WordPress.
+Now … let’s turn our attention to why you should use permalinks in WordPress.

 By default, a WordPress installation uses a URL structure for your posts that isn’t very search engine friendly and looks like this …

-Using Permalinks To Improve Your WordPress SEOThe link structure shown above is used by WordPress to find information within its database.
-It doesn’t really mean much to anyone, and it doesn’t help your site with on-site SEO.
+The above link structure is used by WordPress to locate data within its database.
+It doesn’t really mean anything to either visitors or search engines, and it doesn’t help your website with on-site SEO.

-Although Google is still indexing the above sites, the owners of these sites are missing out on extra SEO benefits.
+Although these sites are getting their content indexed on search engines, the owners of these sites are missing out on extra SEO benefits.

-To get the best SEO benefit from using and improve your site’s rankings, you should configure your permalinks structure to make it more search engine-friendly by displaying relevant keywords in your URL, instead of meaningless numbers and symbols.
+To get optimal SEO benefit out of using and improve your site’s rankings, you should set up your permalinks structure to make it more search engine-friendly by displaying relevant keywords in your URL, instead of meaningless characters.

-WordPress gives you the ability to create a custom URL structure for your published and archived posts, so your pages can go from something that is non-SEO friendly like this …
+WordPress lets you create a custom URL structure for your published and archived posts, so your content can easily go from something that is non-SEO friendly like this …

-Out of the box, WordPress URLs are not very search engine-friendly.
-In this step-by-step tutorial, you will learn how to configure your permalinks in WordPress to help your content rank better in search engines.
+Out of the box, WordPress post URLs are not very search engine-friendly.
+This step-by-step tutorial shows you how to set up the Permalinks section of your WordPress site to display posts with search engine-friendly URLs.

 Setting Up Your WordPress Permalinks